Spain Golden Visa 2023: The Definitive Guide

 - Not be on the nation’s list of undesirable people

-- Have health insurance which covers you in Spain
+- Have health insurance that covers you in Spain

-The Spain Golden Visa allows the investor to choose between various investment options:
+Spain Golden Visa program allows you to choose between various investment options:

-Most investors choose to invest in real estate.
-This is why this is the most popular option when it comes to Spain Golden Visa.
-For this option, you must invest €500,000 in Spanish real estate.
-You can choose a commercial or residential real estate property.
+You must invest a minimum of €500,000 in Spanish real estate in order to qualify.
+You can choose a commercial or residential property.
 You may also choose a combination of both.

-Finally, any amount exceeding the minimum property investment can be mortgaged out.
+Any amount exceeding the minimum property investment can be mortgaged out in Spain.

 This option requires you to invest a minimum of €1,000,000 in Spanish Treasury Bonds.
 This tends to be a popular option because of the financial security of these bonds.
-Moreover, the government backs Treasure Bonds.
-This represents a comparatively safe form of investment, which can get decent returns.
+Moreover, the Spanish government backs Treasury Bonds.
+This is a safe and conservative form of investment.

-Furthermore, you can alternatively invest a minimum of €1,000,000 in Spanish companies or bank deposits with a Spanish financial institution.
+Alternatively, you can invest a minimum capital of €1,000,000 in Spanish companies or in bank deposits to a Spanish financial institution.

 Business Development in Spain

 The goal of this route is to boost the Spanish economy directly.
-For this option, firstly, you need to create employment in Spain by creating a Spanish company.
+You need to create employment in Spain by creating a Spanish company.
 Secondly, your investment should have a positive socio-economic impact on the country.
 Finally, your Spanish company should contribute to scientific and technological innovations.